Should you take daily baby aspirin to prevent a heart attack or stroke?

 “People who have had a heart attack or ischemic stroke absolutely need to stay on their aspirin,” Simon said.

-If you have a history of heart disease or stroke in your immediate family or have had your own history of cardiovascular disease or atherosclerotic disease, your doctor may recommend you continue taking a daily low-dose or baby aspirin.
+If you have a history of heart disease or stroke in your immediate family or have had your own history of cardiovascular disease or atherosclerotic disease, your doctor may recommend you take a daily low-dose or baby aspirin.

 This is also true for people who have had stents or coronary bypass surgery.